beancount/docs/docs/beancount_v3_dependencies.md

-# Beancount V3: Dependencies<a id="title"></a>
+# Beancount C++ version: Dependencies<a id="title"></a>

 [<u>Martin Blais</u>](mailto:blais@furius.ca), June 2020

-Beancount v3 is going to get rewritten in C++, here is the set of dependencies I've tested and that I'm comfortable maintaining in the long run:
+Beancount is going to get rewritten in C++, here is the set of dependencies I've tested and that I'm comfortable maintaining in the long run:

 ## Base environment<a id="base-environment"></a>